MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ## [JavaScript](#tab/js)

 This JavaScript code sends a welcome message when a user is added.
-This is done by checking the conversation activity and verify that a new member was added to the conversation.
+This is done by checking the conversation activity and verifying that a new member was added to the conversation.

 ```javascript
 // Copyright (c) Microsoft Corporation.
 All rights reserved.